Post last updated April 2020.

 BaseLang isn’t new anymore, but their Grammarless option is.
 This seems to have replaced their DELE curriculum.
 So let’s talk about that, shall we?

 BaseLang Grammarless is an online language curriculum on steroids – only suitable for Spanish language who are COMMITTED.
-This course is 80 hours of Spanish curriculum with one dedicated teacher and one structured pathway through the Spanish language.
+The BaseLang Grammarless course is 80 hours of Spanish curriculum with one dedicated teacher and one structured pathway through the Spanish language.

 It’s important to note that BaseLang Grammarless is not for you if you already have experience in Spanish.
 This program is meant to supercharge you through beginner programs like Duolingo and Pimsleur.

-This is an interesting change, considering their old DELE course, which doesn’t exist anymore, was more for intermediate-advanced learners, which meant that beginners had to get some experience in elsewhere before starting up with BaseLang.
+This is an interesting change, considering the old BaseLang DELE course, which doesn’t exist anymore, was more for intermediate-advanced learners, which meant that beginners had to get some experience in elsewhere before starting up with BaseLang.

 So, basically, BaseLang Grammarless takes the structure of Lingoda (and the intensity of Lingoda Sprint) and mixes it with the teacher-student relationship that you (at least should) get with Verbling or italki.